-Cabinet papers on proposed overseas travel and reports on travel are submitted directly to Cabinet, but do not require prior approval from the Chair of Cabinet to go direct to Cabinet as other submissions do.
+Cabinet papers on proposed overseas travel and reports on overseas travel are submitted directly to Cabinet, but do not require prior approval to go direct to Cabinet as other submissions do.

 Below are templates for the two kinds of Cabinet travel papers:

 - proposed overseas travel

 - report on overseas travel.